basp/yuki/README.md

 ## aside: nested Commands
-You often end up in the situation where you want to use one or more commands in a new commands (i.e. compose them together).
+You often end up in the situation where you want to use one or more commands in a new command (i.e. compose them together).
 This is natural and desired and one of the whole points of having such a command structure in the first place.

 However, in C# things might get a bit messy.
-Consider a `FooCommand` that makes use of our (still in development) `YukiVersionCommand`:
+Consider a `FooCommand` that makes use of our (still in development) `YukiVersionCommand` for instance:

 	using System;
 	using Optional;